Select Page

 Goal 8 of the UN SDGs calls for the “promotion of sustained, inclusive and sustainable economic growth, full and productive employment and decent work.”
 (United Nations, 2018).
 Yet, older people often face difficulties re-entering employment or access to training compared to the younger population and losing a job in later life is much more likely to result in long-term unemployment.

 The primary barrier to securing decent work in later life is not skill limitations, but ageism.
-That is, discriminatory policies and implicit biases that limit employment opportunities for older people.
-The WHO reports that due to age discrimination, many employers hold negative attitudes towards older workers (WHO, 2019).
+That is discriminatory policies and implicit biases that limit employment opportunities for older people.
+The WHO reports that due to age discrimination, many employers hold negative attitudes towards older workers.
 Age biases in recruitment, for example, must be overcome as well as shifting the attitudes of employers surrounding older employees.
 Education of employers is critical to address these attitudes and dispel myths around older workers as well as create age-friendly working environments to ultimately establish a supportive and decent working environment for older people.

 Furthermore, older people are more likely to face competing demands such as caregiving for loved ones while attending to the commitments of employment.
-More flexible workplace policies that make room for caregiving as well as the management of health issues can allow older people to sustain their job for longer as well as contribute to the broader economy.
+More flexible workplace policies that make room for caregiving as well as the management of health issues can allow older people to sustain their jobs for longer as well as contribute to the broader economy.

 POLICY POSITIONS: